Skip to main content

 Episodes covering similar ground.

-Why this matches covers similar themes around ransomware, wannacry, implantable.
+Why this matches covers similar themes around ransomware, wannacry, pumps.

-Why this matches covers similar themes around delayed, directly, management.
+Why this matches covers similar themes around activity, critically, threats.

 Listen to this episode